ProboCI/probo-docs/docs/plugins/drupal-plugin.md

 permalink: /plugins/drupal-plugin/
 published: true
 ---
-The Drupal plugin provides an easy way for you to configure your Drupal build and to save you some shell scripting.
-To use the Drupal plugin you must declare `plugin: Drupal` in your `.probo.yaml` file.
-The plugin's parameters can automate your Drupal build by reverting features, running database updates, clearing caches, or performing other build configuration steps.
+The Probo Drupal plugin provides an easy way to set Drupal site configuration options in a Probo Build to quickly integrate a Drupal website's repository.
+To use the Probo Drupal plugin you must declare `plugin: Drupal` in your `.probo.yaml` file.
+The Drupal plugin's parameters can automate some steps specific to Drupal such as reverting features, running database updates, clearing caches, or performing other build configuration steps.

+The Probo Drupal plugin inherits all [Probo LAMP plugin](/plugins/lamp-plugin/) configuration options.
+This allows additional Probo Build steps in your `.probo.yaml` file to layer additional LAMP configuration options and commands on top of the Drupal site specific configuration.

 ## Directory Configuration